jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

 .. code-block:: python

-  AssertionError: False is not true
+  AssertionError: True is not false

 I make ``logical_identity`` return its input